junxit/us-congress-bills-109/metadata.md

 - 2006-09-06 — Placed on the Union Calendar, Calendar No. 360.
 - 2006-09-06 — Reported (Amended) by the Committee on Resources.
 H. Rept.
 109-620.
 - 2006-09-06 — Reported (Amended) by the Committee on Resources.
 H. Rept.
 109-620.
+- 2006-09-12 — Considered under suspension of the rules. (consideration: CR H6387-6388)
+- 2006-09-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+479.
+- 2006-09-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-12 — Mr. Jones (NC) moved to suspend the rules and pass the bill, as amended.
+- 2006-09-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6387-6388)
+- 2006-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6387-6388)